SRP-real/NatroAuto/README.md

 ``/stop`` starts the macro

 # getting started
-Before you start get a discord make a bot [here](https://discord.com/developers/applications).
+Before you start get a discord make a bot [here](https://discord.com/developers/applications) and [get Natro Macro](https://github.com/NatroTeam/NatroMacro)

 - download the latest release of this bot.
 - configure ``settings.config`` with your discord bot token and (optional) NATRO_PATH to the start.bat file path.